aimms/how-to/Articles/578/578-uponchange-with-arguments.rst

 Uponchange with Arguments
 =========================

 This article illustrates how to use ``uponchange`` annotation with arguments.
-This can be benefitial  the project is on WebUI and block-editing is already availble on the current AIMMS version.
+This can be benefitial when there are block-editing and consistency check per value.
-Running a procedure after a change in data, being string parameter, parameter or element parameter,

 Note that this is a WebUI feature only.
 Changes on WinUI or directly on the AIMMS IDE will not trigger the ``uponchange`` procedure.

 Step 1
 ~~~~~~~~~

 Create a procedure with the following input arguments.
 Set both identifiers' index domain to the same index domain of the identifier to be triggered.
 This case, a generic ``i_i``, ``i_j`` and ``i_k`` is used.
+Everytime that the user change one or multiple values, this procedure will be triggered.

 .. code-block:: aimms